AbdimulhinYussuf3675/Ruby-TDD/README.md

 <!-- Features -->

 ### Key Features <a name="key-features"></a>

-- A simple code to use `TDD project` in Ruby.
 -This project implemented a class with some methods by doing test-driven development (TDD)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>